 Claudette's Kitchen + Breakfast Room Remodel

-Several key factors informed the plan.
-The kitchen is a compact yet high-traffic area, giving access to several rooms.
-We had to design for that circulation, for ample storage, and also for better flow between the kitchen and breakfast room.
-Our approach was to forgo cabinetry above the peninsula, keeping it open.
+By forgoing cabinetry above the peninsula, we opened it up to the breakfast room.
 A bi-level countertop is multi-purpose: it screens messy prep areas from the kitchen, acts as a breakfast bar, and is also handy for placing hot dishes from the the adjacent double oven.
-A full wall of cabinetry provides good storage.

 Bold + blue